citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorResourcePoolGcpDetailResponseModel.md

 `func (o *HypervisorResourcePoolGcpDetailResponseModel) UnsetContainerScopes()`

 UnsetContainerScopes ensures that no value is present for ContainerScopes, not even an explicit nil
-### GetProject

-`func (o *HypervisorResourcePoolGcpDetailResponseModel) GetProject() HypervisorResourceRefResponseModel`

-GetProject returns the Project field if non-nil, zero value otherwise.

-### GetProjectOk

-`func (o *HypervisorResourcePoolGcpDetailResponseModel) GetProjectOk() (*HypervisorResourceRefResponseModel, bool)`

-GetProjectOk returns a tuple with the Project field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetProject

-`func (o *HypervisorResourcePoolGcpDetailResponseModel) SetProject(v HypervisorResourceRefResponseModel)`

-SetProject sets Project field to given value.

-### GetRegion

-`func (o *HypervisorResourcePoolGcpDetailResponseModel) GetRegion() HypervisorResourceRefResponseModel`

-GetRegion returns the Region field if non-nil, zero value otherwise.

-### GetRegionOk

-`func (o *HypervisorResourcePoolGcpDetailResponseModel) GetRegionOk() (*HypervisorResourceRefResponseModel, bool)`

-GetRegionOk returns a tuple with the Region field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRegion

-`func (o *HypervisorResourcePoolGcpDetailResponseModel) SetRegion(v HypervisorResourceRefResponseModel)`

-SetRegion sets Region field to given value.

-### GetVirtualPrivateCloud

-`func (o *HypervisorResourcePoolGcpDetailResponseModel) GetVirtualPrivateCloud() HypervisorResourceRefResponseModel`

-GetVirtualPrivateCloud returns the VirtualPrivateCloud field if non-nil, zero value otherwise.

-### GetVirtualPrivateCloudOk

-`func (o *HypervisorResourcePoolGcpDetailResponseModel) GetVirtualPrivateCloudOk() (*HypervisorResourceRefResponseModel, bool)`

-GetVirtualPrivateCloudOk returns a tuple with the VirtualPrivateCloud field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVirtualPrivateCloud

-`func (o *HypervisorResourcePoolGcpDetailResponseModel) SetVirtualPrivateCloud(v HypervisorResourceRefResponseModel)`

-SetVirtualPrivateCloud sets VirtualPrivateCloud field to given value.

-### GetNetworks

-`func (o *HypervisorResourcePoolGcpDetailResponseModel) GetNetworks() []HypervisorResourceRefResponseModel`

-GetNetworks returns the Networks field if non-nil, zero value otherwise.

-### GetNetworksOk

-`func (o *HypervisorResourcePoolGcpDetailResponseModel) GetNetworksOk() (*[]HypervisorResourceRefResponseModel, bool)`

-GetNetworksOk returns a tuple with the Networks field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNetworks

-`func (o *HypervisorResourcePoolGcpDetailResponseModel) SetNetworks(v []HypervisorResourceRefResponseModel)`

-SetNetworks sets Networks field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)